Sandham-a/ms4-nix-melts/README.md

 # Project Overview

 - This project is a website is for submission as milestone project 4 as part of the Code Institute - Level 5 Diploma in Software Development course (Full Stack).
-- The repository on GitHub that contains the website source code and assets is available at the following url: [Code Repository](https://github.com/jamie2210/CI_MS4_PP)
+- The repository on GitHub that contains the website source code and assets is available at the following url: [Code Repository](https://https://github.com/Sandham-a/ms4-nix-melts)
-- The website was built to be responsive on desktop, tablet and mobile devices.
+- The website was built to be responsive so that it can work on desktops, tablets and mobiles.

 # User Experience